helium/HIP/0019-third-party-manufacturers/Milesight IoT.md

 - What are your plans for software integration with Full Hotspot (miner) and Light Hotspot (gateway-rs) codebases?

 We may prefer to finish the Light Hotspot first, then the Full Hotspot later.
+If it's possible to apply both at the same time, that's better.